AztlanEngineering/swatch-documentation/docs/installation.md

 ### Use the latest version of Swatch in your project

-It's the simplest way to use the Swatch library.
-All you have to do is to add a `<link>` tag to your code and in it's `href` attribute give the URL of the latest version of the library:
+The easiest way to use Swatch library is to copy the `<link>` tag below to your HTML file.

 `<link href='https://demo.swatch.fwrlines.com/main.css' rel='stylesheet' type='text/css' />`